Shankill Road bombing: Aftermath

 At Begley's wake, a British soldier fired upon a group of mourners standing outside Begley's home.
 The soldier fired twenty shots from a passing Land Rover.
 Among those wounded was republican activist Eddie Copeland, who needed extensive surgery.
 The court heard that the soldiers had been shown a photograph of Copeland before being sent on patrol.
 The soldier who fired the shots, Trooper Andrew Clarke, was jailed for ten years for attempted murder.
 Begley was given a republican funeral in west Belfast.
 Gerry Adams, president of Sinn Féin, used "unusually strong language" in condemning the bombing, saying it was wrong and could not be excused.
 However, he was criticised for being a pall-bearer at Begley's funeral.
-David McKittrick and Eamonn Mallie wrote that if Adams had shunned the funeral it would have been "the end of him as a republican leader".
-They explain that it would have severely damaged his credibility within the republican movement and made it difficult for him to secure an IRA ceasefire.
+David McKittrick and Eamonn Mallie wrote that, if Adams had shunned the funeral, it would have been "the end of him as a republican leader", severely damaged his credibility within the republican movement, and made it difficult for him to secure an IRA ceasefire.
 Others, such as Taoiseach Albert Reynolds and RUC Chief Constable Hugh Annesley, agreed with this view.

-Seán Kelly, the surviving IRA member, was badly wounded in the blast, having lost his left eye and was unable to move his left arm.
-Upon his release from hospital he was arrested and convicted of nine counts of murder, each with a corresponding life sentence.
+Kelly, the surviving IRA member, was badly wounded in the blast, having lost his left eye and being unable to move his left arm.
+Upon his release from hospital, he was arrested and convicted of nine counts of murder, each with a corresponding life sentence.
 In July 2000, he was released under the terms of the Belfast Agreement.
 In an interview shortly after his release, he said he had never intended to kill innocent people and regrets what happened.